Leostx/APDS-9999_kernel_driver/README.md

 #### 1. Add a new i2c device through sysfs

-This is simply done by writing the sensors name and address to the `new_device` file in the i2c bus directory.
+This is simply done by writing the sensor's name and address to the `new_device` file in the i2c bus directory.
 ```
 echo apds9999 0x52 | tee /sys/bus/i2c/devices/i2c-1/new_device
 ```